 - Interference with the function of the placenta which supplies oxygen and nutrients to the baby causing some babies to be underdeveloped and underweight

-How would I know if I am abusing prescription drugs?
+How do I know if I am abusing prescription drugs?

 - You consume larger doses than prescribed.